 Through fair little treasures we can bring an extra sparkle into our lives, as having respect for one another and our environment is the foundation of creating true beauty.
-By being pure in both style and source, Emilie Bliguet is able to create lucid, far-sighted, and luminous pieces, bringing a change into the world she can feel proud of.
+By being pure in both style and source, Emilie Bliguet is able to create lucid, far-sighted, and luminous pieces, bringing a change into the world we can feel proud of.

 It is a story of responsibility and transparency we are delighted to share with you.

 From the heart of Barcelona, she takes forward her passion for responsible and ethical design by creating handmade, high-quality, and lasting jewelry.
-By dedicating her practice to positive social progress, she combine the poetic with the political, assuring every jewel is beautiful from the inside out.
+By dedicating her practice to positive social progress, she combines the poetic with the political, assuring every jewel is beautiful from the inside out.
 Each item she designs holds its own sentimental value due to the environmentally mindful production process she stands by.